RachWalm/dog-api/README.md

 ![discussed diagram](/document/discussion-ERD.png)

 1. It was decided to drop the custom_user and use a user and user_profile.
 This would make it similar to recent experience.
 The avatar was unnecessary as the site is about the dogs not the people (this could always be added to the user_profile as a future improvement).
 The type of account - which was going to be admin, staff, adopted owner or user will only be necessary if the adopted owner functionality was going to be implemented.
+The admin site can be used to manually set superusers, staff etc options.

 2. It was noticed that there was a queries page in the wireframes for the front end but no where to store the information that would be put into that form to make a query about the dogs which was essential functionality.